In Home Assistant, the Assist pipelines are made up of various components that together form a voice assistant.

 Install the add-ons to convert text into speech and vice versa.

 - Install the Whisper and the Piper add-ons.

-- Start both add-ons.
+- Start the add-ons.

 - Once the add-ons are started, head over to the integrations under Settings > Devices & Services.